 What road leads to happiness?

-So, say you have the income and type of job that means you can leave fairly easily.
-You’ll still want to think carefully about *why* you want to leave.
+Let’s say you have the income and type of job that means you can leave fairly easily.
+Start with *why* you want to leave.
 Motives can become muddled when we’re stressed, so it’s important to see the woods from the trees.
 More crucially, identifying your “why” will give you your “how”.

 “Unless you’re very brave, avoid knee-jerk reactions unless you’re prepared to take the possible consequences,” says Jane Sunley, chairman and founder of employee engagement consultancy, Purple Cubed.
 “Maybe a) you hate your job, or b) your boyfriend dumped you, or c) you’re bored with your life?
 Or there’s some other reason entirely?
 Stop and think about what it is that you want to achieve (the positive motivation) rather than what you’re running away from (the negative motivation).
 Then consider whether, by changing your circumstances, you could overcome these.”